 - Practical training

-Formal instruction should be lecture, discussion or interactive computer learning that goes over, in detail, OSHA standards as well as any situational issues created by the specific workplace.
+Formal instruction should be a lecture, discussion, or interactive computer learning that goes over OSHA standards in detail as well as any situational issues created by the specific workplace.
 Practical training should be under the direct supervision of a qualified individual who is leading the training.
-Practical training must be conducted in a place as to not endanger the trainee or other employees.
-And finally, once initial training or any refresher training is completed an evaluation of each forklift operator’s performance must be conducted.
+Practical training must be conducted in a place that does not endanger the trainee or other employees.
+And finally, once initial training or any refresher training is completed, an evaluation of each forklift operator’s performance must be conducted.

-Trainings must be conducted by a qualified individual who has a recognized degree, certificate, or professional standing, or who by knowledge tr.
-Forklift dealers, safety companies or consultants will often provide training courses, for a nominal fee, but at the end of the day it’s still the employer who is ultimately responsible for any employee actions.
+Training must be conducted by a qualified individual who has a recognized degree, certificate, or professional standing.
+Knowledgeable forklift dealers, safety companies or consultants will also often provide training courses for a nominal fee, however, it is still the employer who is ultimately responsible for all employee actions.

 Once you have a qualified instructor identified, it’s time to begin building your program.
-This is a process that requires employers to complete a long checklist of items, in accordance with OSHA regulations that assures the training provided will be thorough, as well as site-specific for the types of forklifts used as well as any environmental factors present.
-OSHA produces guides for putting together training programs that should be utilized when putting together training programs.
+This is a process that requires employers to complete a long checklist of items in accordance with OSHA regulations that assures the training provided will be thorough.
+There will be site-specific training for the types of forklifts used as well as any environmental factors that exist.
+When putting together a training program, utilize OSHA's training program for powered industrial truck operators guide.

 Employees must be evaluated on the forklift certification at minimum once every three years.
-Refresher training and evaluation of its effectiveness are to be administered when any employee: is seen operating a vehicle unsafely, involved in an accident, assigned to drive a forklift type they are not trained on or there is a chance in the workplace conditions that could affect safe operation .
+Refresher training and evaluation of its effectiveness are to be administered when any employee is seen operating a vehicle unsafely, involved in an accident, assigned to drive a forklift type they are not trained on, or there is a chance the workplace conditions could affect safe operation.